AsenOsen/android-framework-jar-patching/README.md

 # What is it?

-This is a set of bash scripts and tiny Magisk module for patching system JAR files of Android.
+This is a set of bash scripts and Magisk module for patching system JAR files of Android.

+Magisk module does following things:

+- substitutes JAR in `/system/framework` dir
+- remounts folders in `/apex/` to be writeable (why? read `APEX` section)

 # Why?